jerome-jutteau/osc-sdk-js/CONTRIBUTING.md

 2. edit `api_version` file and to the latest Outscale API version
 3. edit `sdk_version` file and change it according to [semantic versioning](https://semver.org/)
 4. launch sdk generation by running `make gen`
-5. new sdk is now generated in `v2` folder
+5. new sdk is now generated

 Under the hood:
 - we get official Outscale yaml